 There is an opportunity to address this as part of a review in the next 18

 months, but things are too serious to wait .The Government should put matters right now by adopting my very short, but very important two-clause Digital Economy Act (Amendment) (Extreme Pornography) Bill which would restore the effect of the Government's

 I -- along with 71 per cent of MPs -- urge the Government to take action to ensure that the UK's internet does not endorse the sexual exploitation of children.

-I haven't heard of this issue being discussed before and I can't believe that anybody has much of an opinion on the matter.
-Presumably therefore, the survey presented out of the blue with the questions being worded in such a way as to get the
+heard of this issue being discussed before and I can't believe that anybody has much of an opinion on the matter.
+Presumably therefore, the survey presented out of the blue with the questions being worded in such a way as to get the required response.

-AV tools will be operated by private companies, but if the technology gets hacked and the personal data of millions of British citizens is breached, the Government will be squarely to blame.
-By issuing weak guidelines, the Government is begging
+will be operated by private companies, but if the technology gets hacked and the personal data of millions of British citizens is breached, the Government will be squarely to blame.
+By issuing weak guidelines, the Government is begging for a Cambridge

 UK Parliamentary committee claims that people failing to vote the 'correct' way is nothing to do with politicians' crap policies that don't look after British people, and must be all to do with fake news

 Parliament's Digital, Culture, Media and Sport (DCMS) Committee has been investigating disinformation and fake news following the Cambridge Analytica data scandal and is claiming that the UK faces a democratic crisis due to the spread of pernicious

 views and the manipulation of personal data.

 In its first report it will suggest social media companies should face tighter censorship.
 It also proposes measures to combat election interference.